mysociety/alaveteli/README.md

 If you want to contribute an enhancement or a fix:

 * Fork the project on GitHub.
+* Make a topic branch from the rails-3-develop branch.
 * Make your changes with tests.
 * Commit the changes without making changes to any files that aren't related to your enhancement or fix.
-* Send a pull request.
+* Send a pull request against the rails-3-develop branch.

 Looking for the latest stable release?
 It's on the [master branch](https://github.com/mysociety/alaveteli/tree/master).